Vaskivskyi/3d-models/models/case/camera/diy_62x9mm/README.md

-# ELP DIY camera module board 62x9.1 mm
+# DIY camera module board 62x9.1 mm

 A really compact case to protect the camera from dust and mechanical damage.